psypherion/porndl/README.md

 ## Features

-- V 0.03 :
+### V 0.03
-___
+- **Video Downloading:**
   1. Extracts video download links from specified web pages.
   2. Downloads videos using `curl`, supporting various video formats.
+- **User Interface:**
   3. Simple command-line interface for ease of use.
+- **Platform Support:**
-        4. Now supports Windows(untested) and Linux (both arch & debian)
+  4. Supports Windows (untested) and Linux (both Arch & Debian).
+- **Additional Tools:**
-        5. added curlSetup.py for automating curl download and installation
+  5. Added `curlSetup.py` for automating `curl` download and installation.
+- **Playlist Management:**
-        6. Playlist Downloader
+  6. Playlist Downloader.
-        7. Download History Log
-        8. Playlist Downloading multiple webpage support.
+  7. Playlist downloading with multiple webpage support.
-___
+- **Logging:**
+  8. Download History Log.

-- V 1.0 (probable features):
+### V 1.0 (Probable Features)

-___
-1. Front-end:
+#### 1. Front-end

-**User Interface**:
+- **User Interface:**
-        Simple and intuitive design for ease of use.
+  - Simple and intuitive design for ease of use.
-        Responsive layout for various screen sizes and devices.
+  - Responsive layout for various screen sizes and devices.
-        Video and Playlist Integration:
+  - Video and playlist integration:
-        Interface for users to input video or playlist URLs.
+    - Interface for users to input video or playlist URLs.
-        Display of progress and status updates for downloads.
+    - Display of progress and status updates for downloads.
-**Error Handling**:
+- **Error Handling:**
-        User-friendly error messages and notifications.
+  - User-friendly error messages and notifications.
-**Download Management**:
+- **Download Management:**
-        Options for custom file naming.
+  - Options for custom file naming.
-        Display list of downloaded videos with options to view or delete.
+  - Display list of downloaded videos with options to view or delete.
-___
-2. Back-end:

-**Video and Playlist Downloading**:
-        Extraction of video download links from provided URLs.
-        Handling of both single video and playlist downloads.
-**Pagination Handling**:
-        Support for pagination in playlists with automatic page fetching.
-**Curl Integration**:
-        Use of curl for video downloading with fallbacks and installation checks.
-___
 ## Files

 - `requirements.txt`: Lists the Python dependencies required for the project.